 What Does a Senior Product Manager Do?

-After a few successful years (typically 3 -5) of working as a product manager, you can move up to the Senior Product Manager role.
+After 3 - 5 years of working as a Product Manager, you can move to a Senior PM role.

-Together, they collaborate to drive development goals and actualize the product vision.
-Nevertheless, Senior PMs may bear more of the burden in developing the broader product roadmap.
+Your job is to help your team develop goals and actualize the product vision.
+You may also bear more of the burden in developing the broader product roadmap.

 Average Senior Product Manager Salary:

-Senior Product Managers at FAANG companies can be paid $250,000+/year and will almost always be offered stock options packages between $40,000 - $200,000/year.
+Senior Product Managers at FAANG+ companies can be paid $250,000+/year.
+They also usually get stock options packages between $40,000 - $200,000/year.
 However, the specifics of the stock offerings depend on the company.

 Senior Product Managers are rarely paid less than $110,000/year.